Legal Matters Montreal Urban Life Cultural Facts Upcoming Kits

 At the du Collège Metro Station, the travellers arrive in front of the Parc Beaudet, corner of Décarie and du Collège, one of the three protected green parks in the vicinity.

-The Saint-Laurent district is multiethnic such as Cote des Neiges and Parc Extension.
 Its socio-demographic structure keeps changing while it continues to be the preferred destination of many newcomers.

 The Henri Beaulieu Elementary School on Bleignier is a school where multi-ethnicity is at its highest level.